 You can run flash sales at any time leading up to Black Friday.
 The idea is to create some extra hype and anticipation before your Black Friday sale kicks in.

-To add more urgency, you can restrict the sale to particular items or limited quantities of items.
+To add more urgency, you can limit the sale to specific items or limited quantities.

 Use timers and limited quantities

 Using timers or limited quantities encourages customers to make an immediate decision.
-Shoppers like to hunt around for the best price and compare products before they make a decision.
-But if you include a countdown timer or list the quantities of items left, shoppers know they need to hurry up and buy now before the sale ends or stock runs out.
+Shoppers like to hunt around for the best price and compare products before deciding.
+But if you include a countdown timer or list the quantities of items left, shoppers know they need to hurry and buy now before the sale ends or stock runs out.

 Surprise discount codes